pydio/pydio-doc-admin-guide/1_installation_guides/6_launch_cells_as_a_service.md

 - Update new program to supervisor: `supervisorctl update`
 - Start cell program in supervisor: `supervisorctl start cell `

-You can test this config by restarting the machine and **Pydio Cells** now is launched by supervisord.
-To watch the output, try this command:
+To insure everything is correctly configured, restart the machine. **Pydio Cells** is now launched by supervisord.

-`tail -f /home/cell/.config/Pydio/Server/logs/cell.out`
+To watch the output, you can use: `tail -f /home/cell/.config/Pydio/Server/logs/cell.out`

-### Configure cells with systemd service
+### Configure Cells as a systemd service

-Create new file /etc/systemd/system/cells.service with content:
+Create new `/etc/systemd/system/cells.service` file with following content:

 ```
 [Unit]